CleanCut/ultimate_rust_crash_course/README.md

 # Exercises

-Please clone this repository -- it will be much easier to edit the exercise files directly.
+Please clone this repository!
+These exercises are designed as Rust projects for you to edit on your own computer, with the exception of Exercise A (which is just a `README.md` file).

 The exercises are separate Rust projects inside the `exercises/` subdirectory.
-With the exception of Exercise A (which is just a `README.md` file), you should open the exercise directory in your IDE/Editor, navigate to `src/main.rs`, and follow the exercise instructions in the code comments.
+For each exercise, you should open the exercise directory in your IDE/Editor, open up `src/main.rs`, and follow the numbered exercise instructions in the code comments.

 If you encounter any problems with the exercises, please feel free to use the online course communication tools to contact me, or [open an issue].
 Either way. 😄

 - [Exercise A - Variables & Scope](https://github.com/CleanCut/ultimate_rust_crash_course/tree/master/exercise/a-variables)
 - [Exercise B - Functions](https://github.com/CleanCut/ultimate_rust_crash_course/tree/master/exercise/b-functions)